Resident Evil Outbreak

-Resident Evil Outbreak is a survival horror video game with online playability for the PlayStation 2.
-Initially released in 2003, it was developed by Capcom Production Studio 1 and was the first entry in the Resident Evil video game series to feature cooperative gameplay and online multiplayer support, although online support was not available for the PAL versions of the game.
+Resident Evil Outbreak is a survival horror video game developed and published by Capcom for the PlayStation 2.
+It was released on December 11, 2003 in Japan, on March 30, 2004 in North America, and on September 17, 2004 in PAL regions.
+It was the first entry in the Resident Evil video game series to feature cooperative gameplay and online multiplayer support, although online support was not available for the PAL versions of the game.

 Outbreak depicts a series of episodic storylines in a zombie-inhabited Raccoon City.
 Players control eight characters with unique abilities.
-It was set during the same general time period as Resident Evil 2 and 3.
-Outbreak was followed by a standalone expansion entitled Resident Evil Outbreak: File #2.
-The game was praised for the graphics, fun-factor, and multiplayer but criticized for the lack of voice chat.
+It is set during the same general time period as Resident Evil 2 and 3.
+Capcom released a standalone expansion, Resident Evil Outbreak: File #2, the following year.
+The game was praised for its graphics, fun factor and multiplayer, but criticized for lacking voice chat.